isaacy2012/PillBox/README.md

 - Choose which items are displayed on the homescreen widget
 - Clean and modern UI
 - Dark mode
+- Color code items to quickly find the ones you need
 - Record expiry date of individual refills of items

-<b>Coming Soon</b>

-- Color code items to quickly get to the ones you need.

 For Harley